TBN Inspire

 TBN Inspire is an American Christian broadcast television network owned by the Trinity Broadcasting Network (TBN).
 It is carried on the digital subchannels of TBN's stations.

 The network originally launched as The Church Channel, which focused on carrying brokered broadcasts of various Christian church services.
 In 2016, the network was re-launched as a broadcast feed of Hillsong Channel—a joint venture with the Hillsong Church, which added its services and original programming to the schedule.
-In 2022, the network rebranded again as TBN Inspire, maintaining the same format.
+In 2022, the network rebranded again as TBN Inspire, maintaining the original format as The Church Channel.

 History

 The network originally launched on January 14, 2002, as The Church Channel, which was devoted primarily to carrying church service programs from various Christian ministries and denominations, often under brokered arrangements.

 On March 9, 2016, TBN announced a partnership with the Sydney-based international congregation Hillsong Church, that would see The Church Channel re-branded as the Hillsong Channel—a network devoted to its ministry, teaching, and worship music.
 Hillsong founder Brian Houston stated that the channel would be a "Christ-centred, Bible-based television channel that changes mindsets and empowers people to lead and impact in every sphere of life", and would be "constantly looking towards the future–filled with a vision that inspires and influences many."
 The new channel officially launched June 1, 2016.
 An over-the-top subscription service, Hillsong Channel Now, launched in November 2017.

 On January 1, 2022, the US feed of the network was rebranded as TBN Inspire, with no change in programming.
 TBN stated in a notice to carriage providers that the change was intended to "speak more clearly to how we are programming the network".

 The international Hillsong Channel operations and the Hillsong Channel Now online service were initially unaffected by the January 2022 rebrand in the United States.
-However, following Hillsong Church's internal investigation over the alleged inappropriate behavior against women by co-founder Brian Houston, and his subsequent resignation as the church's senior global pastor in March 2022, TBN began rebranding its linear Hillsong Channel operations outside the U.S. as TBN Inspire as well beginning April 2022, and removed Hillsong programming from their schedule (with a version operated by TBN Pacific, which is available in Australia, following suit on April 28).
-The Hillsong Channel website and Hillsong Channel Now service, as operated by the church, remain operational as of April 2022.
+However, following Hillsong Church's internal investigation over the alleged inappropriate behavior against women by co-founder Brian Houston, and his subsequent resignation as the church's senior global pastor in March 2022, TBN began rebranding its linear Hillsong Channel operations outside the US as TBN Inspire as well beginning April 2022, and removed Hillsong programming from their schedule (with a version operated by TBN Pacific, which is available in Australia, following suit on April 28).
+The Hillsong Channel website and Hillsong Channel Now service, as operated by the church, remained operational until 2023 with the website redirecting to the Hillsong Church and the service removed from app marketplaces respectively.

+On February 25, 2024, Hillsong Channel was removed from the Foxtel platform putting an end to Hillsong Channel globally with the network's YouTube channel renamed to Hillsong Collected.